dfioravanti/blog/content/posts/how-it-was-built/index.md

    * The infrastructure should be defined via terraform
    * No logs or cookies whatsoever

-Combining all these reasons and after some googling I decided to go for a website built with [Hugo](https://gohugo.io) deployed in a private S3 bucket with CloudFront distributing the content.
+Combining all these reasons and after some googling I decided to build the website with [Hugo](https://gohugo.io) and to deploy it in a private [S3 bucket](https://aws.amazon.com/s3/?nc1=h_ls) with [Cl0oudFront](https://aws.amazon.com/cloudfront/?nc1=h_ls) distributing the content.

 # Basic workflow